 Place the cable tie through the holes in the adjacent tubes and cinch it closed, as tightly as possible.
 You may need the help of some pliers.

-7.)
-Continue drilling holes and connecting concrete tube forms with cable ties.
+7. Continue drilling holes and connecting concrete tube forms with cable ties.

-As you move through this process, you’ll want to not only connect the tubes that sit side by side, but also connect one vertical row to another intermittently.
+As you move through this process, you’ll want to not only connect the tubes that sit side by side but also connect one vertical row to another intermittently.
 This will ensure that the unit will stay connected as a whole.

-8.)
-Snip off excess nylon.
+8. Snip off excess nylon.

 Once all the cable ties have been cinched closed, you can snip the extra length with scissors or snips.

-9.)
-Anchor the unit to a wall.
+9. Anchor the unit to a wall.

 We anchored ours to the wall with a simple hook in the wall (made sure to hit a stud…if a stud isn’t available, you’ll want to use a drywall anchor) and a zip tie.

-Pin this post for later:
+Pin this DIY shoe cubby post for later: